Statistics Definitions > Bivariate Analysis

 Regression analysis is a catch all term for a wide variety of tools that you can use to determine how your data points might be related.
 In the image above, the points look like they could follow an exponential curve (as opposed to a straight line).
 Regression analysis can give you the equation for that curve or line.
 It can also give you the correlation coefficient.

-Calculating values for correlation coefficients are using performed on a computer, although you can find the steps to find the correlation coefficient by hand here.
+Calculating values for correlation coefficients are usually performed on a computer, although you can find the steps to find the correlation coefficient by hand here.
 This coefficient tells you if the variables are related.
 Basically, a zero means they aren’t correlated (i.e. related in some way), while a 1 (either positive or negative) means that the variables are perfectly correlated (i.e. they are perfectly in sync with each other).